There is no doubt that digital marketing is becoming an important part of running a successful business, especially start-up ones.

 The idea is to get specific so that your business gets noticed.

 The major digital marketing channels include:

-- Pay-per-click or PPC [Google Ads, Bing Ads, etc]
+- Pay-per-click (PPC) or paid media [Google AdWords, Bing Ads, etc.]

 Here is how you can go about choosing the right digital marketing channels that go with your business objectives: